 While this facial (which costs around $150) may be several decades old, it still feels super futuristic, thanks to technologies and ingredients that have come to the forefront of skincare once more.

 Next comes a potent vitamin C and zinc solution, which is swiped on with cotton pads.
 If you're not clued in to the power of this incredible vitamin, take it from me: It's the best thing for brightening skin.
 It helps regenerate tissues and stimulate collagen production (hello, bouncy cheeks) and is a brilliant antioxidant, so it's definitely the sort of backup you want in your skincare arsenal.
-Zinc, on the other hand, scouts out inflammation (enemy number one for skin) and calms it down, imparting more of a glow in its wake.
+Zinc, on the other hand, scouts out inflammation (enemy No. 1 for skin) and calms it down, imparting more of a glow in its wake.

-Now, it's my duty to mention here that although I use vitamin C every single day (my favorite is the Clinique Fresh Pressed Daily Booster With Pure Vitamin C, $76), even my skin wasn't prepared for just how powerful this formula was.
+Now, it's my duty to mention here that, although I use vitamin C every single day (my favorite is the Clinique Fresh Pressed Daily Booster with Pure Vitamin C, $77), even my skin wasn't prepared for just how powerful this formula was.
 Straight after the treatment, my neck came up in a few hive-like blotches that, just as the therapist promised, went down in about half an hour.
 They weren't itchy or anything like that, thankfully.
 But my advice would be to build up your tolerance to vitamin C at home first—this $6 product is a good place to start.

 The final step of the treatment is the galvanic mask, which was definitely the weirdest part.
 Basically, the therapist wraps your face in cotton wool and places a leather mask over the top (pictured above) that looks sinister and alarming.
 And, I guess, the experience was.
 The mask is hooked up to a machine that pulses the face with galvanic currents to firm and lift skin as well as stimulate cell renewal—another term for inducing one hell of a glow.
 The currents feel like they hit your teeth and make your whole mouth taste metallic, which isn't particularly pleasant but it doesn't last long.